RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## Includes

-Includes are loaded using Java relection by the "env.include" method.
+Includes are loaded using Java reflection by the "env.include" method.
 If you experience any issues with this, find the Java class that represents your include and its static property "instance" and call "include(RuntimeEnv env, RuntimeStack stack)" with your current stack.

-Includes outside of the global scope (ie. from fuctions or class methods) are not supported.
+Includes outside of the global scope (ie. from functions or class methods) are not supported.

 ## RuntimeEnv